brndnmtthws/brndn-io/content/posts/whats-the-deal-with-yield-inversion/index.md

 as of today.
 So what the bond market is telling you is that it expects interest rates to come down from their current point within 2 years.

-The reasons for why yield curve inversion is not necessarily a perfect predictor of recessions are as follows:
+A few things make the signal messier than it first appears:

 * Yields aren't determined by recessions alone, they're determined by central bank policies which incorporate many economic factors.
-* Markets are forward facing, but they also reflect what we already know: since market prices are determined by participants (i.e., there are no price controls or central pricing authorities), when yields invert it's merely reflecting all available data.
+* Markets price in expectations quickly.
+Since prices come from participants rather than any central authority, an inversion usually means traders are reacting to information that's already out there.
-* While yield curve inversion has historically preceded recessions, it's more of a symptom than a cause, and the time between inversion and recession can vary significantly.
+* While yield curve inversion has historically preceded recessions, it mostly reflects expectations about slower growth and future rate cuts, and the time between inversion and recession can vary significantly.

 ## Are We in a Recession?
 Is a Recession Coming?